CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/authentication/oauth/clientauthentication.md

 ### ClientSecret

-The ClientSecret is used to define the secret used to authenticate with the client application, this value should be kept secret.
+The ClientSecret is used to define the client secret assigned to {{% ctx %}} by the OAuth provider, to allow it to authenticate; this value should be kept secret.
 This property is an [EncryptedText][] and so it must be encrypted; for more information on how to encrypt the password, see [EncryptedText][].

 | | |
 |--------------------|---------------------------|